wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 ### Enforcement of Conditional Mandatory Categories/Items
 Using dictionary-related tools (i.e. the cpp-dict-pack repository on GitHub), categories/items are determined to be conditionally mandatory by first getting the name of the category/item in question and obtaining all of the context ids associated with that name.
 For each obtained context id, the condition connected to it (determined by the contents of the pdbx_conditional_context_list category) is tested.
 If the condition is fulfilled, the conditional mandatory category/item is marked as required; if it is not fulfilled, the next context id is tested.
 If the context id being tested is the last one in the list and the condition connected to it is not fulfilled, the conditional mandatory category/item is marked as not required.

+The checking and validating of conditional mandatory categories and items performed by the CifCheck executable can be disabled by using the -disableCondMandatoryCatChecks and -disableCondMandatoryItemChecks flags respectively.

 #### Example for Conditional Mandatory Category "entity_poly"
 Below is a section of the Cif file for human deoxyhemoglobin (PDB ID: 4HHB; Extended PDB ID: pdb_00004hhb) for the entity category.